 Following the road north towards Hidalgo del Parral on the border in the state of Chihuahua, you will pass the Hacienda de Canutillo that was given to Villa in 1920 by President Adolfo de la Huerta in acknowledgment of his services and in agreement to lay down arms.
 Two rooms of the ex-hacienda now exhibit an excellent collection of weapons, documents, personal objects and photographs.

-On the border to the state of Coahuila, the Reserva de la Biósfera Mapimí is an amazing desert region, dedicated to the research of fauna and flora.
+On the border with the state of Coahuila, the Reserva de la Biósfera Mapimí is an amazing desert region, dedicated to the research of fauna and flora.
 To the west of Durango city, the road towards Mazatlán on the coast leads through splendid mountain scenery.
 And movie veterans might recognize some of Durango’s countryside that served as the set for many Hollywood films, mainly westerns, featuring John Wayne and directors John Huston and Sam Peckinpah.